 - expected level of public interest

 The ministry may involve the public in proposed land use amendments through mail-outs, open houses (generally advertised in local newspapers) or by forming committees that include public representation.

 - review proposed administrative, minor and major land use amendments on the Crown Land Use Policy Atlas

 - submit comments on proposed minor and major land use amendments through the Environmental Registry before the deadline (notices posted on the Registry identify the timeline for public review)

 Send comments to the ministry office or the contact identified with the proposed amendment.

 You can also contact your local ministry work centre for more information.

 Land use amendments are generally initiated by the ministry.
 Another public agency, group or individual, however, may be aware of new information that would warrant consideration for amendment.

-For information on how to request consideration of a land use amendment, contact the ministry district office that administers the area affected.
+For information on how to request consideration of a land use amendment, contact the ministry work centre that administers the area affected.